 How many trainees do you take on? add

-We normally take on 24 trainees for London, six to seven trainees for Milton Keynes and Watford and 12 for our Scotland offices.
+We normally take on 24 trainees for London, six to seven trainees for Milton Keynes and 10 for our Scotland offices.

 Do you offer vacation schemes or work experience in your global offices? add